-The MA in Counseling and Guidance will qualify a graduate of the program for the Community College Counseling requirements under SB 1725.
+The MA in Counseling and Guidance will qualify a graduate of the program to meet the Community College Counseling requirements under SB 1725.

-- MA + PPS School Counseling Credential Advising Worksheet [pdf]
+- MA + PPS School Counseling Credential (with or without a CWA) + PCC Preparation

 Fieldwork creates an opportunity for students to gain a deeper understanding of themselves and their potential career field.
 Fieldwork experience is not required for MA-only candidates but is strongly recommended, particularly for those interested in community college counseling.
 Fieldwork is required for those interested in obtaining the PPS K-12 School Counseling Credential and/or Child Welfare Attendance (CWA) authorization.
 For more information about requirements, visit our Fieldwork Requirements web page.

 These sessions are for individuals interested in information about the Counselor Education Department's graduate and credential programs and who may be interested in applying for admission to these programs.

 - Dates and times for upcoming information sessions can be found on the department's home web page at https://www.sjsu.edu/counselored/

 International students only: Take the TOEFL test and have ETS send your official TOEFL transcript to SJSU.